 Britain’s pride in its expanding Empire in the nineteenth century led unsurprisingly to calls for the erection of grand and imposing memorials to it in the imperial capital, London.

-In 1838, Sir Robert Smirke, the architect who designed the original Carlton Club building in Pall Mall, proposed that a smaller version of Salisbury Cathedral should be erected beside the Serpentine Lake in Hyde Park.
+A number of architects responded, though rather spasmodically.
+In 1834, Sydney Smirke, the architect who designed the original Carlton Club building in Pall Mall, proposed that the Empire should be celebrated by building a smaller version of Salisbury Cathedral beside the Serpentine Lake in Hyde Park.
 Later ideas included another ambitious scheme for Hyde Park: a vast pyramid with a crypt for royal burials beneath it.

-The Halls themselves would have stretched from the Great Cloister of Westminster Abbey to Millbank, occupying the whole of what is now Abingdon Gardens opposite the House of Lords.
-They would have ended with a transept at the south end, 48 metres wide and 14 metres deep.
+The Halls would have stretched from the Great Cloister of Westminster Abbey to Millbank, occupying the whole of what is now Abingdon Gardens, opposite the House of Lords.
+At their southern end, there would have been a transept, 48 metres wide and 14 metres deep.
 The total floor space would have been similar to that of Westminster Abbey.
-One of the chief purposes of the Halls would have been to provide a final resting place for the heroes of Empire after their deaths.
+It was in these Halls that the heroes of Empire would have found their final resting places.

-Another even more ambitious attempt to raise monuments to the glory of Empire in Westminster was made after the First World War by a Committee which included the Archbishop of Westminster, Elgar and Lord Leverhulme.
-The Committee wanted the area between the Abbey and the Tate Gallery to become a great imperial centre with a picture gallery, theatre, university buildings, a vast war memorial and much else besides along an Empire Avenue.
+Seddon and Lamb’s unrealised work was not entirely forgotten.
+It led others to dream of raising monuments to the glory of Empire in Westminster.
+After the First World War, a Committee was established with an array of distinguished members who included the Archbishop of Westminster, Elgar and Lord Leverhulme.
+They wanted to turn the area between Westminster Abbey and the Tate Gallery into a great imperial centre with university buildings, a vast war memorial and much else besides ranged along an imposing Empire Avenue.

-This too came to nothing after a Commons debate in 1925 when the government was asked whether opponents of the scheme were “anti-nationalist, or German or something anti-English.”
+But this too came to nothing after a Commons debate in 1925 when the government was asked whether opponents of the scheme were “anti-nationalist, or German or something anti-English.”
 Yet they won the argument.
 Even in the heyday of Empire, it proved impossible to arouse sufficient enthusiasm to bring the great projects proposed for Westminster into being.